sophielrt/Pokemon_Top_Trumps/README.md

 7. [Credit](#credit)

 ## UX
-The user experience (UX) of Battle Academy Pokemon Top Trumps has been carefully designed to prioritise a simple, engaging and visually appealing gaming experience.
-The design draws inspiration from the original Pokemon games to create an authentic and nostalgic feel, ensuring a fun and memorable experience for users.
+The user experience (UX) of Battle Academy Pokémon Top Trumps has been carefully designed to prioritise a simple, engaging and visually appealing gaming experience.
+The design draws inspiration from the original Pokémon games to create an authentic and nostalgic feel, ensuring a fun and memorable experience for users.

 ### Business Goals
 1. Attracting Potential Users
-   - Ensure relevant metadata is used for search engine Optimisation (SEO) to reach users searching for Pokemon Top Trump Games.
+   - Ensure relevant metadata is used for search engine Optimisation (SEO) to reach users searching for Pokémon Top Trump Games.

 2. Engaging Potential Users
    - Create a user-friendly site that is easy to navigate.